Category Archives: Social

 3. Blaming Others – distracts you from change

-4. Misunderstandings – causes confusion
+4. Misunderstandings – cause confusion

 5. Pity – keeps you in a pit

 A little something that I wrote in my devotions years ago, still a great reminder for today.
-I am sure we can all chose either one of these points and expound on them.
+I am sure we can all choose either one of these points and expound on them.
 Please share which one resonates with you.

 © M.A.
 Perez, 2013, All Rights Reserved